fmarincode/e-comReact/README.md

 It's pre-configured with a set of tools which'll help students produce industry-quality and easier-to-maintain code, while staying as simple as possible to use.
 Then thanks to @rocambille for sharing this repository template with us.

+This project is a challenge to me.
+I wanted to try to rebuild an e-commerce site and as a runner I tried to reproduce the Hoka e-shop.

 ## Setup & Use

 ### Windows users